 One problem that breeders face is that the male pionus in breeding condition can get aggressive towards their mates.
 One option to protect the female is to clip the male's wings prior to the breeding season to give the female an advantage when trying to escape the aggressive male.

-For cage construction, breeders suggested the following dimensions: 4 feet wide by 4 feet tall by 6 to 8 feet long.
+As far as cage is concerned, the following dimensions would work well: 4 feet wide by 4 feet tall by 6 to 8 feet long.
 Suspended cages facilitate sanitation as droppings and discarded food fall through the wire cage floor.
-Grandfather-style nest boxes work best.
-A size that works well is 10" wide x 10" deep x 18-24" high.
-Place the nest box high up in a dark, secluded area of the aviary.
+Grandfather-style nest boxes work best; the dimensions of (or close to) the following dimensions 10" wide x 10" deep x 18-24" high.
+Place the nest box high up in a dark, secluded area of the flight.

-The hen typically lays 3 to 5 eggs, which she incubates for 24 to 26 days.
+The female generally produces 3 to 5 eggs, which she incubates for 24 to 26 days.
 The chicks usually fledge when they are 8 to 12 weeks old.
 Maximilian's Pionus chicks are challenging to handraise and it is best to allow the parents to take care of the chicks for at least the first week.
 Various green foods and mealworms are appreciated by the parents for feeding the chicks.
 Corn cob is a favorite weaning food.

 If you decide to pull the chicks at this time, Exact or Pretty Bird Handfeeding formulas are suitable for handfeeding the young.